appletised/Free-HWID-Spoofer/README.md

 ## Usage

-1. Download the latest release
+1. Download the latest release and extract the files
 2. Run `spoof.exe` as administrator
 3. Accept the disclaimer
 4. Have fun